lowRISC/lowrisc-site/content/docs/boot-customised-NFS.md

 ## Turbo super-user

 It is certainly inconvenient requiring slow card operations during normal use.
 The use of a turbo super-user on the workstation is recommended for slow operations such as installing new packages.
+This technique applies if you use the optional Debian install.
+On buildroot new package installation is possible in principle with rpm.
+However there is no pre-made repository of compatible packages.

 The SD-Card will be put into the workstation via a USB-adaptor, the lsblk command reveals the mount points (for example):